codatio/codat-docs/docs/smb-help-hub/integrations/netsuite/bundles.md

 #### AppLink

 You will need to install a bundle called **AppLink**.
-This is Codat's bundle, and it lets us create an **integration** that establishes a flow of data between your NetSuite account and your financial provider.
+This is Codat's bundle, and it lets us create an **integration** called _AppLinkProd_ that establishes a flow of data between your NetSuite account and your financial provider.

-When you install the bundle, you are allowing Codat to _read_ existing data and _create_ new data in your NetSuite account on behalf of your financial provider via the integration.
+When you install the bundle, you are allowing Codat's _AppLinkProd_ integration to read existing data and create new data in your NetSuite account on behalf of your financial provider via the integration.
 This enables us to:

 - Read fields that we can't access using NetSuite's interface.
 - Interact with attachments in NetSuite.